 Bordeaux Meets Napa At Sullivan Family

-$39.00 per bottle means you should buy this wine even if you’ve never tried a single-varietal Petit Verdot before.
+You should buy this wine even if you’ve never tried a single-varietal Petit Verdot before.
 As one of the 5 classic Bordeaux varietals, Petit Verdot is typically blended into a wine for its deep purple color.
 But when grown in Napa Valley—especially in an appellation like Rutherford, where their legendary “dust” gives any varietal character—Petit Verdot takes on a special flavor all its own.
 It’s a treat for the palate, and a wine sure to keep the conversation buzzing at your next dinner party.